Tourism in Indonesia: Gastronomic tourism

-Indonesia has rich and diverse culinary traditions, and might be considered as one of the richest and the best in the world; such as rendang that was recently voted as the number one dish of CNN International 'World's 50 Most Delicious Foods' list.
+Indonesia has rich and diverse culinary traditions.
+Rendang was recently voted the number one dish on CNN International's 'World's 50 Most Delicious Foods' list.
 Many regional cuisines exist, often based upon indigenous culture and foreign influences.
-Indonesian cuisine varies greatly by region and has many different influences.
-Some popular Indonesian dishes such as nasi goreng, sate, and soto are ubiquitous in the country and have numerous regional variations.
-These dishes are considered as Indonesian national dishes.
+Indonesian cuisine varies by region and has multiple influences.
+Some popular Indonesian dishes such as nasi goreng, sate, and soto are widespread around the country and have regional variations.
+These dishes are considered Indonesian national dishes.

-Eating establishments in Indonesia are available from the modest street-side cart vendors, to the luxury fine-dining restaurants.
-Most of the malls and shopping centres in Indonesian major cities usually have an entire floor dedicated as food courts, where one can sample a rich variety of Indonesian cuisine, and some Indonesian cities have their own signature dishes.
-Such as Mie Aceh, Padang's rendang, Palembang's pempek, Jakarta's soto betawi and gado-gado, Bandung's siomay and batagor, Yogyakarta's gudeg, Solo's tongseng, Semarang's lumpia, Surabaya's rawon, Madura's satay, Balinese nasi campur and babi guling, Makassar's konro, Manado's tinutuan, to Chinese Indonesian mie goreng.
-There are also regional food fairs and festivals, such as Jakarta Fair that offers local delicacies as well as food products from various corners of Indonesia, or Jakarta Fashion & Food Festival (JFFF), that features food and fashion.
+Eating establishments in Indonesia range from street-side cart vendors to fine-dining restaurants.
+Most malls and shopping centres in major Indonesian cities have full-floor food courts, where a person can sample a variety of Indonesian cuisines.
+Some Indonesian cities have their own signature dishes: Mie Aceh, Padang's rendang, Palembang's pempek, Jakarta's soto betawi and gado-gado, Bandung's siomay and batagor, Yogyakarta's gudeg, Solo's tongseng, Semarang's lumpia, Surabaya's rawon, Madura's satay, Balinese nasi campur and babi panggang, Makassar's konro, Manado's tinutuan, and Chinese Indonesian mie goreng.
+There are also regional food fairs and festivals, such as the Jakarta Fair, which offers local delicacies and food products from around Indonesia, and the Jakarta Fashion & Food Festival (JFFF), which features food and fashion.